A review of Vegan For Everybody, the new cookbook from America’s Test Kitchen, and a recipe for this easy vegan nacho cheese.

 - 1½ teaspoons distilled white vinegar

 - 1 teaspoon salt

 - ⅓ cup finely chopped onion

 - ⅓ cup minced poblano chile

 - ½ teaspoon minced canned chipotle chile in adobo sauce

 - ⅛ teaspoon mustard powder

-Bring 2 quarts water to boil in medium saucepan over high heat.
-Add potatoes and carrot and cook until tender, about 12 minutes; drain in colander.
+Bring 2 quarts water to boil in a medium saucepan over high heat.
+Add potatoes and carrot and cook until tender, about 12 minutes; drain in a colander.

-Stir processed potato mixture into onion-poblano mixture in saucepan and bring to brief simmer over medium heat to heat through.
-Transfer to bowl and serve immediately.
+Stir processed potato mixture into onion-poblano mixture in a saucepan and bring to a brief simmer over medium heat to heat through.
+Transfer to a bowl and serve immediately.

 Serve with corn chips or crudités.
 To rewarm cooled nacho dip, microwave, covered, in 30-second bursts, whisking at each interval and thinning with water as needed, or rewarm on the stovetop, whisking occasionally, and thinning with water as needed.